USS Pollack (SSN-603): Service history

 History from 1982 to 1986 needed.

 In January 1987, USS Pollack was still stationed at port-of-call Point Loma, San Diego, SUB Squadron 3, performing weekly operations at sea and returning to port.
-In October 1987, she left port for a three month cruise (NORPAC), but a month out to sea she ran into some equipment malfunctions that could not be handled at sea.
+In October 1987, she left port for a three-month cruise (NORPAC), but a month out to sea she ran into some equipment malfunctions that could not be handled at sea.
 So, she was brought back to port at Point Loma in November 1987.
 It was decided then that USS Pollack would transfer to Mare Island Shipyard and begin decommissioning a little earlier than originally planned.

 In 1988, Pollack transferred to Submarine Group 5 at Mare Island Naval Shipyard.
-At the Mare Island Shipyard, the Pollack’s crew (now designated as the decommissioning crew) worked on removing and documenting all reusable equipment prior to defueling the reactor.
-After removing the spent fuel from the reactor, more work was done removing salvageable equipment that couldn’t be removed while the reactor still had its fuel installed.
-By March 1st of 1989, fuel and salvageable parts were removed and the Pollack was moved to Puget Sound, awaiting it’s entry into the SSRP (Ship and Submarine Recycling Program).
+At the Mare Island Shipyard, the Pollack's crew (now designated as the decommissioning crew) worked on removing and documenting all reusable equipment prior to defueling the reactor.
+After removing the spent fuel from the reactor, more work was done removing salvageable equipment that couldn't be removed while the reactor still had its fuel installed.
+By March 1st of 1989, fuel and salvageable parts were removed and the Pollack was moved to Puget Sound, awaiting its entry into the SSRP (Ship and Submarine Recycling Program).